 Sales Force Composite Method

-The salesforce composite method is also known as the “collective opinion,” which companies use to forecast demand in their territories.
-This method uses feedback at the region or area level and then gathers all information to develop an overall demand forecast.
-This approach gives you a great source of information about customer desires, market trends, product launches, and competitor analyses.
+The Sales Force composite method is also known as the “collective opinion,” which companies use to forecast demand in their territories.
+This method uses feedback at the region or area level and gathers all information to develop an overall demand forecast.
+This approach provides information about customer desires, market trends, product launches, and competitor analysis.

-The salesforce composite method works on the knowledge and experience of the people in their respective regions that can be used efficiently.
-The responsibility to collect sales data rests upon the sales agent of the particular region, and thus one could be held accountable if anything goes missing.
+The Sales Force composite method works on the knowledge and experience of people in their respective regions.
+The responsibility to collect sales data rests upon the sales agent of the particular area; thus, one could be held accountable if anything goes missing.

 Barometric & Econometric

-The barometric method is based on the past demands of the product in the future.
+The barometric method is based on the past demands of the product.
 This method uses economic indicators to forecast the future trends of the business.
 The economic indicators are based on coincidental, leading, and lagging factors.

-The coincidental factors in the market move up and down with the level of economic activities.
+The coincidental factors in the market move up and down with the level of economic activity.
 The leading indicators move ahead of some other activity in the market.
 The lagging factors change after some time lag.
-All of these factors can be used to forecast inventory and supply chain trends.
+These factors can be used to forecast inventory and supply chain trends.

-This method is helpful to determine the accurate data of current market trends.
-Still, it can be extremely challenging, as forecasters need to conduct in a controlled situation that is subject to change at any time.
+This method helps determine accurate data on current market trends.
+Still, it can be highly challenging, as forecasters need to conduct it in a controlled situation that is subject to change at any time.

 With consumer expectations changing faster than ever, businesses need a method to forecast demand accurately.
-Demand forecasting helps businesses make informed decisions for product launches, inventory planning, supply chain optimization, and logistics.
-These points will surely help you grow your business and the knowledge of your customers.
+Demand forecasting helps companies make informed decisions for product launches, inventory planning, supply chain optimisation, and logistics.